AqwamCreates/DataPredict/docs/API/Models/KMeans.md

   *  Cosine

+* mode: The mode that the model will use to train its model parameters:

+  * Hybrid (Default)

+  * Batch

+  * Sequential

 * setInitialClustersOnDataPoints: Set whether or not the model to create centroids on any data points.

 * setTheCentroidsDistanceFarthest: Set whether or not the model to create centroids that are furthest from each other.
 This can only take effect if the "setInitialClustersOnDataPoints" is set to true.